techtraits/techtraits-blog/_posts/2011-12-17-creating-executable-jars-with-maven.markdown

 ---
 <p style="text-align: justify;">

-One really useful task that one of my junior devs recently asked my help with was to create an executable jar from a maven project.
+One really useful task that one of my junior developers recently asked my help with was to create an executable jar from a maven project.
 He had mostly figured it out on his own but I still think this is a useful topic to cover.
-To achieve this we will be using the <a href="http://maven.apache.org/plugins/maven-assembly-plugin/" title="Maven assembley plugin" target="_blank">Maven Assembly plug-in</a> running in Maven 3.</p>
+To achieve this we will be using the <a href="http://maven.apache.org/plugins/maven-assembly-plugin/" title="Maven assembly plugin" target="_blank">Maven Assembly plug-in</a> running in Maven 3.</p>